ayousuf23/PowerShell-RFC/Archive/Draft/RFCNNNN-Archive-Module-v2.md

 ```
 The zip format is chosen for the archive since the `-Format` parameter takes precedence over the extension of destination.tar.
 Note that `.zip` is appended to the name of the archive, which becomes `destination.tar.zip`.

 When the `-DestinationPath` parameter does not have a matching extension and the `-Format` parameter is not specified, by default the zip format is chosen.

 #### **Relative Path Structure Preservation**

-When valid path(s) is supplied to the `-Path` parameter, the relative structure of the path is preserved as long as the path is not absolute, and does not contain ~ or ..
+When valid path(s) is supplied to the `-Path` parameter, the relative structure of the path is preserved as long as the path is not absolute, and does not contain ~ or .. (the path can contain other wildcard characters such as *, [, ], ?, and `).

 Example: `Compress-Archive C:\Users\user\Documents destination.zip`
 creates an archive with the structure: